- Home

 - Random Sampling

-Selecting individuals from a population where every member has an equal chance of being chosen.
+Random sampling is a method of selecting individuals from a population where every member has an equal chance of being chosen, ensuring the sample is unbiased and representative of the whole population.
 Random sampling is the gold standard for unbiased data.

 Definition

-Selecting individuals from a population where every member has an equal chance of being chosen.
+Random sampling is a method of selecting individuals from a population where every member has an equal chance of being chosen, ensuring the sample is unbiased and representative of the whole population.

 ๐ก Intuition